 -Place the wax: When you are ready, locate the sore and painful areas of your mouth.
 Then, place the wax over the bracket or wire that is causing the pain.
 Use your finger and roll over it a few times.
 This will make it stick into place.
 The wax should protrude a little bit, making a small bump.

-For more information and details about how to best use orthodontic wax, please don’t hesitate to call our office at 440-243-9575 and talk to a member of our 360 Orthodontics team.
+For more information and details about how to best use orthodontic wax, please don’t hesitate to call our office at 440-243-9575 and talk to a member of our the office of Shabbir Adenwalla, DMD, MS team.
 Orthodontic wax can make wearing braces a breeze!